As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Step 7.
 Comparison of the results.

-When luster is identified, the lust step is consulting with literature and mineral identification tables and help sheets.
-We also recommend not to make a guess by only one physical property tested.
+When luster is identified, the last step is consulting with literature and mineral identification tables and help sheets.
+We also recommend not to guess by only one physical property tested.
 Instead, proceed further with a complete set of mineral properties.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):